canro91/canro91.github.io/_posts/2022-02-07-WhatAreImplicitConversions.md

 ## An implicit conversion that scans

-Let's see an implicit convention.
-For this, let's create a new table from the StackOverflow Users table.
-But, this time, let's change the Location data type from NVARCHAR to VARCHAR.
+Let's see an implicit convention!
+For this, let's create a new table from the StackOverflow `Users` table.
+But, this time, let's change the `Location` data type from NVARCHAR to VARCHAR.

 ```sql
 USE StackOverflow2013;